aipd-wdim332/aipd-wdim332.github.com/README.md

 I've also created some default files in the /_layouts directory and /_includes/dev directory that will allow us to style up our posts correctly.
 A new page in the / folder that lists only profiles has also been added.
+All of these changes have been made in the spirit of the dev theme and are sparse and ready for styling or improvement.
+Consider this section to be iteration one; 0.0.1

 ## Guidelines